danielmork/danielmork.github.io/index.md

 ## About Me
 Welcome to my personal webpage.
 I am currently a PhD candidate in Statistics at Colorado State University (CSU).
-My research is related to development of distributed lag linear and non-linear models, with applications to air pollution and children's health.
-Key statistical topics within my work include functional regression, variable and confounder selection, MCMC algorithms, and hierarchical Bayesian models.
+My research interests include: statistical machine learning, functional regression, variable selection, effect heterogeneity and causal inference.
 Prior to pursuing a statistics degree at CSU, I taught high school math in Greeley, CO, worked in Logsitics and Analytics for Target Corp., and ran a web development and marketing company.
 In my free time I enjoy biking, skiing, camping, and gardening.

+## Current Research
+Humans encounter a wide array of chemical and nonchemical stressors on a daily basis.
+These stressors may act individually or in combination to alter health status.
+My research focuses on developing statistical methodology and software to understand the relationships between air pollution and health.
+I explore innovative, Bayesian machine learning methods that seek to unravel these complexities in environmental health while accounting for a range of demographic, spatial, or temporal considerations.
+Simultaneously, I create user-friendly software for efficient application and reproducibility in epidemiological studies.

 ## Publications
 - Mork, D., Wilson, A. (2020+).
 Treed Distributed Lag Non-Linear Models. [arXiv:2010.06147](https://arxiv.org/abs/2010.06147)